-Music Director, Christine Lehman, seeks to encourage broad intergenerational participation in the music program, which includes a choir, band, instrumental and vocal small groups and soloists, and congregational singing.
-She is passionate about making music which enhances worship and community building.
+Music Director, Marshall Voit, seeks to encourage broad intergenerational participation in the music program, which includes a choir, band, instrumental and vocal small groups and soloists, and congregational singing.
+He is passionate about making music which enhances worship and community building.
 Here at UUFSD, this means making music from a wide variety of genres and traditions, expressing a broad range of intellectual, spiritual, and emotional content.